AuthentiqID/authentiq-docs/docs/index.md

 As we run Authentiq Connect as a Service, there is no need to install or run anything locally.

-> Soon you will also be able to [install the Authentiq Connect daemon locally](installation.md), from source, or using pre-built packages for Debian 7.0, 8.0 and Ubuntu 15.04.
+Soon you will also be able to [install the Authentiq Connect daemon locally](installation.md){: .alert-link}, from source, or using pre-built packages for Debian 7.0, 8.0 and Ubuntu 15.04.
+{: class="alert alert-success" role="alert" }

 ## Why Authentiq?